 Online Gantt Charts for More Flexibility

-To start, ProjectManager.com can import your task list and schedule from a static spreadsheet.
-If your plan was developed in MS Project, but you want to move that plan online to share with your team, then good news.
-ProjectManager.com facilitates import of MS Project files.
+To start, ProjectManager can import your task list and schedule from a static spreadsheet.
+If your plan was developed in Microsoft Project but you want to move that plan online to share with your team, know that ProjectManager facilitates the import of Microsoft Project files.

-2. Work Breakdown Structure (WBS)
+2. Work Breakdown Structure (WBS) Diagram

-One aspect of project planning is organizing project deliverables.
+One aspect of project planning is organizing project activities, deliverables and timelines.
 That’s where a work breakdown structure (WBS) comes in handy.
-It’s a way to take the tasks a team must accomplish in order to complete deliverables, and split them into manageable sections.
+It’s a way to take the tasks a team must accomplish and split them into manageable sections.

 3. Flow Chart